odpi/egeria-python/README.md

 open source Egeria project can be found at [Egeria Project](https://egeria-project.org).

 This package is in active development.
-There is initial support for Egeria's platform services and configuration of Open Metadata and Governance servers along with some basic utilities.
+There is initial support for many of Egeria's services including configuraiton, operation, and use.
 This client depends on Egeria 4.4 Snapshot and above - although most of the functions may work on earlier versions of Egeria as well.

 The code is organized to mimic the existing Egeria Java Client structure.